Discrete-Time Quantum Walks and Graph Structures: Maps

-With the $3$-edge-coloring induced by $\tau_0, \tau_1, \tau_2$, we obtain a symmetric shunt-decomposition of $\Phi(X)$.
-This defines an arc-reversal walk on $\Phi(X)$.
-In the case where $X$ is embedded on an orientable surface, the gem $\Phi(X)$ is bipartite and isomorphic to $K_2\times Y$ for some cubic graph $Y$.
-Then the edge-coloring of $\Phi(X)$ also gives rise to a shunt-decomposition, possibly asymmetric, on the smaller graph $Y$.
+where $P_j^T = P_j$.
+According to Subsection \ref{subsec_simdiff}, this defines an arc-reversal walk on $\Phi(X)$.
+Suppose $X$ is embedded on an orientable surface.
+Then $\Phi(X)$ is bipartite and cubic.
+If, in addition, $\Phi(X)$ is isomorphic to $K_2\times Y$ for some cubic graph $Y$, then the edge-coloring of $\Phi(X)$ also gives rise to a shunt-decomposition, possibly asymmetric, on the smaller graph $Y$.
 To illustrate this, recall that the gem of the planer $C_3$ is $K_2\square C_6$.
 It is isomorphic to $K_2\times (K_2\square K_3)$, as drawn in Figure \ref{flagrf}.
 Figure \ref{K2_K_3} shows the corresponding shunt-decomposition of the graph $K_2\square K_3$.

 In general, the correspondence between $\Phi(X)$ and $Y$ is not unique.
 However, for each $Y$ such that $\Phi(X)$ is isomorphic to $K_2\times Y$, the adjacency matrix of $\Phi(X)$ can be written as